 The Tough Part

-This is some flash fiction I did based on the weekly challenge issued by Chuck Windig over at the Terribleminds blog.
+This is some flash fiction I did based on the weekly challenge issued by Chuck Wendig over at the Terribleminds blog.
 We chose from about fourteen “kick ass” opening lines to write our piece.
 I chose “Max sat amongst the dead, whistling to himself”.
 It’s no barn-burner but was fun to write.

 Calling Down the Stars

-This was a bit of flash fiction I did based on the weekly writing prompts from Chuck Windig’s “Terribleminds” blog.
+This was a bit of flash fiction I did based on the weekly writing prompts from Chuck Wendig’s “Terribleminds” blog.
 The prompt allowed us to choose from three opening lines.
 The one I chose was “Everyone else remembers it as the day the saucers came, but I remember it as the day a man in a suit shot my father.”
 I’m actually pretty proud of the way it turned out…

 Daughter of Iblis